-Giving back to society is a trait deeply imbued in Serial System’s culture as we strongly believe in being a responsible corporate citizen.
-Our Corporate Social Responsibility (“CSR”) efforts have a broad reach, targeting the elderly, the poor and needy, as well as areas like medical, education, youth development, arts, culture and heritage.
+Giving back to society is a trait deeply imbued in Serial System’s culture as we believe in responsible corporate citizenship.
+Our Corporate Social Responsibility (CSR) efforts have a broad reach, targeting the elderly, the poor and needy, as well as areas like medical, education, youth development, arts, culture and heritage.

-Our CSR beneiciaries in Year 2018 included citizens’ councils, the PAP Community Foundation, the Stroke Support Station Ltd, the Halogen Foundation Singapore and Sian Chay Medical Institution.
-Altogether we contributed S$373,000 (approximately US$276,000) to various causes and organisations in Singapore.
+Our CSR beneficiaries in Year 2017 included but were not limited to citizens’ councils, the PAP Community Foundation, the Singapore Red Cross Society and Sian Chay Medical Institution.
+Altogether we contributed S$452,000 (approx. US$325,000) to various causes and organisations in Singapore.

-For more than two decades now, we have been celebrating Lunar New Year every year with the senior citizens of Tai Pei Old Folks Home, bringing them “goody” bags, red packets and festive cheer.
+For more than decades now, we have been celebrating Lunar New Year every year with Senior citizens of Tai Pei Old Folks Home, Bringing them “goody” bag, red packets and Festive cheer.

-During the year in review, Serial System donated a total of S$157,000 (US$117,000) to various charitable foundations/ programmes such as the ive Community Development Councils, People’s Association Community Centres, and Cheng Hong Welfare Service Society.
+During the year in review, Serial System donated a total of S$155,000 (US$110,000) to various charitable foundations/ programs such as the five Community Development Councils (“CDCs”), People’s Association Community Centers and the Singapore Red Cross Society.

 Medical, Education and Youth Development

-We also donated S$25,000 (US$18,000) to the World Learner Student Exchange Programme 2018, an educational collaboration between nEbO (the junior membership arm of NTUC ) and Best World International Limited to host students from rural areas of Sichuan, China for a short cultural immersion programme in Singapore.
+We also donated S$25,000 (US$17,000) to the World Learner Student Exchange Programme 2017, an educational collaboration between nEbO – the junior membership arm of NTUC – and Best World International to host students from rural areas of Sichuan, China for a short cultural immersion programme in Singapore.

-In addition to supporting the poor and needy and various medical, education and youth development causes, Serial System also donated more than S$48,000 (US$35,000) in Year 2018 to other charitable funds, community programmes and organisations in Singapore.
-Included in the S$48,000 was an amount of S$30,000 (US$22,000) for Teo Chew Poit Ip Huay Kuan’s ASEAN Teochew Entrepreneur Award.
-This biennial award seeks to build a platform that not only creates an international network for business opportunities but also cultural and social engagement for Teochews across the globe.
+In addition to aids given for the poor and needy and medical, education and youth development causes, Serial System donated more than S$42,000 (US$30,000) in Year 2017 to other charitable funds, community programmes and organisations in Singapore.